kozakusek/IPP/duze zadanie/README.md

 ### Disclaimer

 I do not own the idea for that project.
-I am not the author.
+I am not the author of the above text.
 This is merely a rough translation and a summary.
 All credit goes to University of Warsaw, Faculty of Mathematics, Informatics and Mechanics.